garzaa/dnd/brightvale/items/rose's notes.md

 - dilapidated gate confirmed in Brightvale, rumors somewhere in Saintsbridge, Kingsreach?
 - still unsure what happens if only one is opened

-### Ritual Ingredients
+### Ritual Visions
-1. Beetroot, from a farm missing a sapling
+1. Beetroot from a farm with an uprooted sapling
 2. Blood from a rock
 3. A lumpy club
 4. Storm-forged wood